Cleaning Your Filter

 - Remove the filter plate using two screwdrivers as shown in our maintenance guide (Fig 2) by gently lifting the filter plate out of the RainWatch canister.

 - Rinse your filtration membrane in clean water.

 When complete, simply reassemble the RainWatch Filter making sure the canisters O ring is also clean.

-If a rinse is insufficient, the RainWatch Filter cloth can be machine washed in a washing bag on a Short Delicate Machine Wash and (cold and only cold water only) with thorough hand washing probably up to ten times.
+If a rinse is insufficient, the RainWatch Filter cloth can be machine washed in a washing bag on a Short Delicate Machine Wash and (cold and only cold water only) or by hand washing probably up to ten times.

 It is recommended that in order to keep a quality rainwater catchment, that you visually inspect your rainwater tank and surrounding catchment components (gutter roof water tank and pipework) every 6 months and de sludge your tank every 2-3 years.

 With RainWatch as a pre-filter, the extraction of contaminants before the storage of rainwater results in a significant reduction of sediment build up in the rainwater tank.
 This means an exponential decrease in the amount of sludge that needs to be removed.